Avoid expensive surprises by examining assisted living contracts before signing

 To avoid unpleasant and expensive surprises down the road, it’s critical to review and understand the entire document before anyone signs anything.

 To help you cut through the legalese, we found a guide that walks you through common legal topics that are included in most assisted living contracts.
 It gives tips and advice on what to watch out for and key questions to ask.

-Why is it so important to review the contract?
+Why is it so important to review an assisted living contract?

-It’s a must to carefully review the assisted living contract because you need to know what you’re committing to.
-This is a legally binding document and if an issue comes up later, there will be no way to make changes.
+It’s a must to carefully review the assisted living contract because you need to know what your older adult (and you) are committing to.
+It’s a legally binding document and if an issue comes up later, there will be no way to make changes.